Privacy Policy

 Right not to be subject to a decision based solely on automated processing, including profiling (Article 22 GDPR)

-If you believe that the processing of your data violates data protection law or your data protection rights have otherwise been violated in any way, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI).
+If you believe that the processing of your data violates data protection law or that your data protection rights have otherwise been infringed, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI).

 TLS encryption with https

-We use https to transmit data securely on the Internet (data protection through technology design Article 25 paragraph 1 GDPR).
-By using TLS (Transport Layer Security), an encryption protocol for secure data transmission on the Internet, we can ensure the protection of confidential data.
-You can recognize the use of this protection of data transmission by the small lock symbol in the top left corner of the browser and the use of the https scheme (instead of http) as part of our Internet address.
+We use HTTPS to transmit data securely over the internet (data protection by design, Article 25 Paragraph 1 GDPR).
+By using TLS (Transport Layer Security), an encryption protocol for secure data transmission on the internet, we can ensure the protection of confidential data.
+You can recognize this secure data transmission by the small padlock icon in the top left corner of your browser and the use of the HTTPS protocol (instead of HTTP) as part of our web address.

 Google Fonts Privacy Policy

-We use Google Fonts from Google Inc. (1600 Amphitheater Parkway Mountain View, CA 94043, USA) on our website.
+We use Google Fonts from Google Inc. (1600 Amphitheatre Parkway Mountain View, CA 94043, USA) on our website.

-You do not need to register or enter a password to use Google fonts.
+You don't need to register or provide a password to use Google Fonts.
 Furthermore, no cookies are stored in your browser.
-The files (CSS, typefaces/fonts) are requested via the Google domains fonts.googleapis.com and fonts.gstatic.com.
+The files (CSS, fonts) are requested via the Google domains fonts.googleapis.com and fonts.gstatic.com.
 According to Google, requests for CSS and fonts are completely separate from all other Google services.
-If you have a Google account, you don't have to worry about your Google account data being transmitted to Google while using Google Fonts.
-Google records the use of CSS (Cascading Style Sheets) and the fonts used and stores this data securely.
-How the data storage looks exactly, we will look at in detail.
+If you have a Google account, you don't need to worry about your Google account data being transmitted to Google while using Google Fonts.
+Google collects data on the usage of CSS (Cascading Style Sheets) and the fonts used, and stores this data securely.
+We will examine the specifics of this data storage in more detail later.

 What are Google Fonts?

-Google Fonts (formerly Google Web Fonts) is an interactive directory with more than 800 fonts provided by Google LLC for free use.
+Google Fonts (formerly Google Web Fonts) is an interactive directory with more than 800 fonts that Google LLC provides for free use.

 Many of these fonts are released under the SIL Open Font License, while others are released under the Apache License.
 Both are free software licenses.
-So we can use them freely without paying license fees.
+Therefore, we can use them freely without paying any license fees.
 Why do we use Google Fonts on our website?

-Which data is stored by Google?
-When you visit our website, the fonts are reloaded via a Google server.
-This external call transmits data to the Google servers.
-In this way, Google also recognizes that you or your IP address is visiting our website.
-The Google Fonts API was designed to reduce the collection, storage and use of end-user data to what is necessary for efficient font delivery.
-Incidentally, API stands for "Application Programming Interface" and serves, among other things, as a data transmitter in the software sector.
+What data does Google store?
+When you visit our website, the fonts are loaded from a Google server.
+This external request transmits data to Google's servers.
+This allows Google to recognize that you, or rather your IP address, have visited our website.
+The Google Fonts API was developed to minimize the collection, storage, and use of end-user data to only what is necessary for the efficient delivery of fonts.
+API stands for "Application Programming Interface" and serves, among other things, as a data transmitter in the software field.
 Google Fonts securely stores CSS and font requests with Google and is therefore protected.
-Google can determine the popularity of the fonts from the collected usage figures.
-Google publishes the results on internal analysis pages, such as Google Analytics.
-Google also uses data from its own web crawler to determine which websites use Google fonts.
+The collected usage statistics allow Google to determine the popularity of the fonts.
+Google publishes the results on internal analytics pages, such as Google Analytics.
+Google also uses data from its own web crawler to determine which websites use Google Fonts.
 This data is published in the Google Fonts BigQuery database.
 BigQuery is a web service from Google for companies that want to move and analyze large amounts of data.
-It should be noted, however, that with every Google Font request, information such as IP address, language settings, browser screen resolution, browser version and browser name is automatically transmitted to the Google servers.
-Whether this data is also stored cannot be clearly determined or is not clearly communicated by Google.
+It's important to remember that every Google Font request automatically transmits information such as IP address, language settings, browser screen resolution, browser version, and browser name to Google servers.
+Whether this data is also stored is unclear and not explicitly communicated by Google.
 How long and where is the data stored?
-Google stores requests for CSS assets for one day on its servers, which are mainly located outside the EU.
-This enables us to use the fonts using a Google style sheet.
-A style sheet is a template that you can use to change the design or font of a website, for example, quickly and easily.
-The font files are stored by Google for one year.
-Google is thus pursuing the goal of fundamentally improving the loading time of websites.
-When millions of websites refer to the same fonts, they are cached after the first visit and immediately reappear on all other websites visited later.
-Sometimes Google updates font files to reduce file size, increase language coverage, and improve design.
+Google stores requests for CSS assets on its servers, primarily located outside the EU, for one day.
+This allows us to use the fonts with a Google stylesheet.
+A stylesheet is a formatting template that allows you to easily and quickly change, for example, the design or font of a website.
+The font files themselves are stored by Google for one year.
+Google's goal is to improve website loading times.
+When millions of websites reference the same fonts, they are cached after the first visit and appear immediately on all subsequent visits.
+Google sometimes updates font files to reduce file size, increase language coverage, and improve design.
 How can I delete my data or prevent data storage?

-The data that Google stores for a day or a year cannot simply be deleted.
-The data is automatically transmitted to Google when the page is accessed.
-In order to be able to delete this data prematurely, you must contact Google Support at https://support.google.com/?hl=de&tid=311108786.
-In this case, you only prevent data storage if you do not visit our site.
+The data that Google stores for a day or a year cannot be easily deleted.
+This data is automatically transmitted to Google when you visit our website.
+To delete this data prematurely, you must contact Google Support at https://support.google.com/?hl=de&tid=311108786.
+In this case, you can only prevent data storage by not visiting our website.

-Unlike other web fonts, Google allows us unlimited access to all fonts.
-So we have unlimited access to a sea of fonts and thus get the best out of our website.
-You can find more about Google Fonts and other questions at https://developers.google.com/fonts/faq?tid=311108786.
-Although Google addresses data protection issues there, it does not contain really detailed information about data storage.
-It is relatively difficult (almost impossible) to get really precise information about stored data from Google.
+Unlike other web fonts, Google Fonts grants us unrestricted access to all its fonts.
+This means we can access a vast array of fonts and choose the perfect one for our website.
+You can find more information about Google Fonts and answers to frequently asked questions at https://developers.google.com/fonts/faq?tid=311108786.
+While Google addresses data privacy issues there, truly detailed information about data storage is not included.
+Obtaining precise information from Google about the data they store is relatively difficult (almost impossible).

 You can also read about what data Google collects and what this data is used for at https://www.google.com/intl/de/policies/privacy/.